-The Campbell University School of Osteopathic Medicine Honor Code of Conduct (CUSOM Honor Code) embodies a spirit of mutual trust, intellectual honesty, and professionalism between the School and the student body, and it is the highest expression of the values shared by the CUSOM and Campbell University community.
+The Campbell University Jerry M. Wallace School of Osteopathic Medicine Honor Code of Conduct (CUSOM Honor Code) embodies a spirit of mutual trust, intellectual honesty, and professionalism between the School and the student body, and it is the highest expression of the values shared by the CUSOM and Campbell University communities.
 The CUSOM Honor Code is based on the fundamental belief that every student is worthy of trust and that trusting a student is an integral component in making them worthy of trust.
-It is maintained for the students by the students to protect the right to participate in an academic environment free from injustice caused by dishonesty.
-The CUSOM Honor Code is maintained by the Honor Code Committee.
+It is maintained to protect the right to participate in an academic environment free from injustice caused by dishonesty.

-The CUSOM Honor Code is first and foremost upheld by the student body.
-Students at CUSOM are expected to conduct themselves in a professional and ethical manner befitting the honorable profession which they are entering.
+Students at CUSOM are expected to conduct themselves in a professional and ethical manner befitting the honorable profession that they are entering.
 Students have an obligation to maintain the highest standards of integrity.
-It is not possible to enumerate all examples of expected academic and professional behavior nor is it possible to enumerate all behaviors that would be considered inappropriate, unprofessional, unethical, or not in keeping with the standards of a CUSOM student.
+It is not possible to enumerate all examples of expected academic and professional behavior, nor is it possible to enumerate all behaviors considered inappropriate, unprofessional, unethical, or not in keeping with the standards of a CUSOM student.
 The following serves as a guideline to students.

 In general, the founding principles of the CUSOM Honor Code are the established rules and regulations of the CUSOM community.
 The CUSOM community includes CUSOM, affiliated hospitals, and any institution where CUSOM students pursue activities for academic credit.
 Violation of these rules and regulations may constitute a violation of the CUSOM Honor Code.
-In addition, specific examples of behavior that may constitute a violation of the CUSOM Honor Code include but are not limited to the following:
+In addition, specific examples of behavior that may constitute a violation of the CUSOM Honor Code include, but are not limited to the following: